angelo-martinovic/bmm/README.rst

 *groundTruth/* : contains .txt files in the same format as labels/, containing ground-truth labeling for grammar-based parsing.

 The training-validation-evaluation split should be defined in testRig/fold{n}.txt.

+After compiling, run ./BMM_cpp --help for allowed program options.
+The configuration must be defined in a config file, see examples in /config.cfg and /config2.cfg.